icdevs/Icdevs_mainsite/_posts/2022-02-26-Bitcoin on the IC Reference Implementation.md

 ### An environmental note:

 We'd love to get rid of POW.
-The point of doing both dBTC and cBTC is to show that the BTC model runs on the IC with 'good enough' security gurantees that even if you just really love the BTC model, we don't need POW any more.
+The point of doing both dBTC and cBTC is to show that the BTC model runs on the IC with 'good enough' security guarantees that even if you just really love the BTC model, we don't need POW any more.

 This bounty is part of a series of bounties to try to prove the conjecture that "All suitably interesting consensus mechanisms can and will be built on or ported to the Internet Computer – while enjoying sufficient security and performance that is equal or superior to other consensus platforms."